xllify is a platform I’ve released for creating custom Excel functions by describing what you need or pasting some existing formulas or VBA.

 We’re in an age where a bit of duct tape programming can do something that was unfathomable not so long ago.
 Take a step back and think about how this single prompt has enhanced existing incumbent software, conceived long before Claude was born (BC).

-Integration of existing tools (pipes - the UNIX philosophy) and eliminating technical barriers so more people can get stuff done absolutely is progress.
+Integration of existing tools (pipes, again, the UNIX philosophy) and eliminating technical barriers so more people can get stuff done absolutely is progress.

 But perhaps due to what is possible with low effort, we are in an era where random stuff gets thrown out, because AI.
 Most of it won’t stick.
 We ought to question this “just because we can…” mentality but I suppose that’s how we learn.
 Maturity will come with time.
 Meanwhile, it is fun to play.

-If you’ve any questions about xllify give me a shout or find me on X.
+If you’ve any questions about xllify give me a shout or find me on X or Linked In.